cinchOS/cinch-software/README.md

 # cinch-software
-cinch update manager and software center for AppImages (WIP)
+cinch update manager for core system and software center/Updater for AppImages (WIP)